BeyondQuality/beyondquality/research/public_speaking.md

 Richard Bradshaw: Every presentation is a learning experience.
 No matter how it went, reflect on what you did well and what you could improve next time.
 I often collect down a couple of notes after a talk (“went too fast on slide X” or “live demo took longer than expected”).
 This helps me adjust for future talks.
 Speaking is a continuous journey.
 Even veterans seek to get better each time.

+Leandro Melendez (aka Señor Performo): Avoid stillness like the pest.
+Either in your body, your voice volume and your tone.
+Move around a lot in the stage (when possible).
+Raise your voice, make it low volume, high pitched, low pitched, mix it all in a single sentence.
+I would say almost sing the talk to the audience.